A downloadable tool

 • Allows you to change the default sound properties (volume and pitch) for each type of sound

-• Allows you to set the audiobuses available in your project.
+• Allows you to set the AudioBuses available in your project.

 • Displays the sound files available in each path.